Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Pecan Sandies, Snowball Cookies or Mexican Wedding Cookies on powdered sugar covered marble board with red and white twine and greenery
+Marble counter dusted with powdered sugar covered round cookies with red and white twine and greenery nearby.

 These scrumptious little cookies have many names.
-They are called everything from Pecan Sandies, to Mexican Wedding Cookies, Snowball Cookies, Tea Cookies, and more.
+They are called everything from Pecan Sandies to Mexican Wedding Cookies, Snowball Cookies, Tea Cookies, or even Snow Cookies, as my son named them when he was a toddler.
 Usually, what you call them depends on what name they were given when you enjoyed them as a child.
 When I was growing up, my mother would make these delectable cookies that my daddy called Pecan Sandies.
-The delicate, delicious little bites of crumbly, buttery cookie encased in a dusting of powdery confectioner’s sugar were always a special treat that we absolutely loved!
+The delicate, delicious little bites of crumbly, buttery cookie encased in a dusting of powdery confectioner’s sugar were always a special treat that we loved!
 She made them for showers or brunches – and always at Christmas.

 I’m sure you may have had a similar cookie before.
 What do you call them?

-Also called Mexican Wedding, Snowball Cookies, or Tea Cookies, these Pecan Sandies have a melt-in-your-mouth crumbly texture.
+I love the melt-in-your-mouth crumbly texture these little cookies have!
 My recipe uses chopped pecans, which add to the delicate buttery crumble.
 Since there is no egg that would give them a chewy texture, the butter, nuts, and flour give them a buttery, nutty, crumbly texture that is addictive!

 I give options later to make these without nuts for those with nut allergies.